unbolt/ritual.sh/content/posts/2024-02-05-turning-my-smart-phone-into-a-dumb-phone/index.md

 ---
-title: Turning my smart phone into a dumb phone
+title: "Turning my smart phone into a dumb phone"
-author: Dan
-type: post
+url: "/posts/turning-my-smartphone-into-a-dumb-phone"
 date: 2024-02-05T13:55:21+00:00
-url: /post/turning-my-smart-phone-into-a-dumb-phone/
-featured_image: /wp-content/uploads/2024/02/DSCF3198-Enhanced-NR-jpg.webp
-categories:
-  - Digital Minimalism
 tags:
+  - 'digital minimalism'
-  - dumbphone
+  - 'dumbphone'
-  - tech
+  - 'tech'

+cover:
+  image: 'DSCF3198-Enhanced-NR-jpg.webp'
+  alt: "<alt text>"
+  caption: "<text>"
+  relative: false
 ---

 One of the first things I wanted to explore in my [mission to cut myself off from compulsive connectivity][1] was to find the options for turning my smart phone into a dumb phone.

 The main aim was to make my phone as uninteresting as possible.
 One of the main tips thrown around for this is to turn your phone greyscale.
 Luckily on the iPhone that is quite simple, and you can also setup a toggle button.
-I found this feature to be quite useful as accessibility on the internet is really quite terrible &#8211; you don&#8217;t know annoyance until you try and submit a form and it tells you there&#8217;s an error but there&#8217;s no obvious indiciation as to what that error is unless you&#8217;re viewing the page in colour.
+I found this feature to be quite useful as accessibility on the internet is really quite terrible - you don't know annoyance until you try and submit a form and it tells you there's an error but there's no obvious indiciation as to what that error is unless you're viewing the page in colour.

-### Enable Greyscale Mode {.wp-block-heading}
+### Enable Greyscale Mode

   1. Go to iOS **Settings** > **Accessibility**
   2. Tap on **Display & Text Size**